MaximeRivest/jupyter-whisper/README.md

 - Voice features require a modern browser
 - WebSocket support is required for real-time streaming
 - Some features may require JupyterLab extensions to be enabled
+- Port 5000 must be available for the local server

 ## 🏁 Quick Start